I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkmdt-opm-acp-protection-level.md

 <p>Display miniport drivers use the values in DXGKMDT_OPM_ACP_PROTECTION_LEVEL to report the virtual protection level of the protected output or the actual protection level of a physical connector through calls to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> and <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-copp-compatible-information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> functions.
 The values in DXGKMDT_OPM_ACP_PROTECTION_LEVEL are also used to configure the protected output's new virtual protection level in a call to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-configure-protected-output.md">DxgkDdiOPMConfigureProtectedOutput</a> function.</p>

-<p>ACP protects analog TV signals.
-For example, a DVD player can use ACP to prevent a VCR from recording a copy of a DVD movie.
-Currently, OPM can use ACP to protect signals from composite outputs, S-Video outputs, or component outputs.
-For more information about ACP, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=71273">Rovi (formerly Macrovision)</a> website.</p>

-<p>Display miniport drivers use the values in DXGKMDT_OPM_ACP_PROTECTION_LEVEL to report the virtual protection level of the protected output or the actual protection level of a physical connector through calls to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> and <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-copp-compatible-information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> functions.
-The values in DXGKMDT_OPM_ACP_PROTECTION_LEVEL are also used to configure the protected output's new virtual protection level in a call to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-configure-protected-output.md">DxgkDdiOPMConfigureProtectedOutput</a> function.</p>

-<p>ACP protects analog TV signals.
-For example, a DVD player can use ACP to prevent a VCR from recording a copy of a DVD movie.
-Currently, OPM can use ACP to protect signals from composite outputs, S-Video outputs, or component outputs.
-For more information about ACP, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=71273">Rovi (formerly Macrovision)</a> website.</p>

-<p>Display miniport drivers use the values in DXGKMDT_OPM_ACP_PROTECTION_LEVEL to report the virtual protection level of the protected output or the actual protection level of a physical connector through calls to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-information.md">DxgkDdiOPMGetInformation</a> and <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-get-copp-compatible-information.md">DxgkDdiOPMGetCOPPCompatibleInformation</a> functions.
-The values in DXGKMDT_OPM_ACP_PROTECTION_LEVEL are also used to configure the protected output's new virtual protection level in a call to the driver's <a href="..\dispmprt\nc-dispmprt-dxgkddi-opm-configure-protected-output.md">DxgkDdiOPMConfigureProtectedOutput</a> function.</p>

 ## -requirements
 <table>
 <tr>